 Upon receiving the approval of the respective Program Chair and the Registrar, an individual becomes a non-degree student and may register for one or more course(s) per term.
 The total number of credits which a non-degree student may apply toward an AUA graduate degree shall not exceed 25% of the credits required for that degree.
 Non-degree students must remain in good standing to continue to take courses at AUA.

 Non-degree studies is currently not an option at the undergraduate level.

+The Application for Fall 2018 is currently available.
 If you are interested in pursuing non-degree studies, first speak with a representative from the Program in which you are interested.
-Then complete the Application for Enrollment in Non-Degree Programs at im.aua.am by the deadlines listed below.
+Then complete the Application for Enrollment in Non-Degree Programs at im.aua.am by the deadline stated below.